 Frequently Asked Questions

-A. Marriage in accordance to Islamic Law (Shariah) in the United Kingdom
+A. Applying for divorce if the marriage (Nikah) was only done accordance to Islamic Law (Shariah) in the United Kingdom

-B. Marriage in accordance to Islamic law (Shariah) in the United Kingdom, and the marriage is registered in the United Kingdom
+B. Applying for divorce if the marriage (Nikah) was done in accordance to Islamic law (Shariah) in the United Kingdom, and the marriage is also registered in the United Kingdom

 C. Overseas Marriages (Marriages conducted in countries outside the United Kingdom)